valkey-io/valkey-doc/docs/install/install-redis/_index.md

 3. Use the `requirepass` option to add an additional layer of security so that clients will be required to authenticate using the `AUTH` command.
 4. Use [spiped](http://www.tarsnap.com/spiped.html) or another SSL tunneling software to encrypt traffic between Valkey servers and Valkey clients if your environment requires encryption.

 Note that a Valkey instance exposed to the internet without any security [is very simple to exploit](http://antirez.com/news/96), so make sure you understand the above and apply **at least** a firewall layer.
-After the firewall is in place, try to connect with `redis-cli` from an external host to confirm that the instance is not reachable.
+After the firewall is in place, try to connect with `valkey-cli` from an external host to confirm that the instance is not reachable.

 ## Use Valkey from your application